connory33/LOGC-Stats/README.md

 ## Deployment

 The app is automatically deployed to GitHub Pages via GitHub Actions when changes are pushed to the `main` branch.

-The deployment uses the `gh-pages` branch method, which is more reliable than artifact-based deployment.
+**GitHub Pages Settings:**
+- Go to Settings → Pages
+- Set Source to: **GitHub Actions**
+- The workflow will automatically deploy on every push to `main`

-**To deploy manually:**
+**To deploy manually (alternative method):**
 ```bash
 cd react-app
 npm run deploy
 ```

-**GitHub Pages Settings:**
-- Go to Settings → Pages
-- Set Source to: **Deploy from a branch**
-- Branch: `gh-pages`
-- Folder: `/ (root)`
+This will deploy to the `gh-pages` branch.
+If using this method, set GitHub Pages Source to "Deploy from a branch" → `gh-pages`.

 ## Project Structure